Generic Name: amantadine (a MAN ta deen)

 What is Gocovri?

-Gocovri is also used to treat Parkinson's disease and "Parkinson-like" symptoms such as stiffness or tremors, shaking, and repetitive uncontrolled muscle movements that may be caused by the use of certain drugs.
+Gocovri is used to treat dyskinesia (sudden uncontrolled movements) in people with Parkinson's disease and "Parkinson-like" symptoms such as stiffness or tremors, shaking, and repetitive uncontrolled muscle movements that may be caused by the use of certain drugs.

 Gocovri may also be used for purposes not listed in this medication guide.